SeanJxie/SeanJxie/README.md

 ### Hi there 👋
 ---

-I am a pure mathematics student at the University of Waterloo with an interest in computer graphics.
+I am a pure mathematics undergraduate at the University of Waterloo with an interest in computer graphics.